nobodyisinocent/RGBtoHDMI/README.md

 ![IMG_20210501_200843_resultat](https://user-images.githubusercontent.com/80821708/132984772-09681e47-98d3-4730-8c78-369d51cbf282.jpg)

 # Tiny RGB2HDMI CPLD design
 Always with the same goal, as small as possible, this board uses the CPLD Rev1.1 design from solarmon.
-But, since the configuration menu is accessible with one button, the 3 buttons and the OSD connector (no interest for my use).
+But, since the configuration menu is accessible with one button, the 3 buttons and the OSD connector (no interest for my use) have been removed.

 The firmware can be downloaded onto the official Github of the original CPLD version from hoglet67 here:

 https://github.com/hoglet67/RGBtoHDMI/releases

-To install the firmware, as for the first version of the RGBtoHDMI, simply extract the files to the µ-SD card's root.
+To install the firmware, as for the first version of the RGBtoHDMI, simply extract the files to the µ-SD card's root and follow the instruction from Amiga_Readme.txt inside the Amiga_CPLD_Setup directory.

 Here some pictures from Lolof of the Tiny CPLD RGBtoHDMI installed onto an A500 with the excellent TK030 from Matze !